MrRamyg/docs-test/docs/Legal/tos.md

 # Terms of Service

-_Effective Date_:
+**Effective Date:** 01/09/2025
+**Last Updated:** 01/02/2025

+Welcome to NexAris Digital Systems ("NexArisDS," "we," "our," or "us").
+These Terms of Service ("Terms") govern your use of our services, including websites, forums, applications, and any related tools or platforms.

+By accessing or using our services, you agree to comply with these Terms.
+If you do not agree, you must discontinue use of our services immediately.

 ---

 <details>
 <summary><strong>1.
 Acceptance of Terms</strong></summary>

-By accessing or using the services provided by NexAris Digital Systems ("NexArisDS", "we", "our", or "us"), including but not limited to our websites, platforms, applications, forums, and any related services, you agree to comply with and be bound by these Terms of Service ("Terms").
+By accessing or using NexArisDS services, you agree to:
+- Be bound by these Terms and all related policies.
+- Provide accurate, complete, and current information as required for certain services.

-If you do not agree to these Terms, **do not use our services**.
+If you do not agree with any part of these Terms, you are prohibited from using our services.

 </details>

 ---

 <details>
 <summary><strong>2.
-Modifications to the Terms</strong></summary>
+Changes to Terms</strong></summary>

-We reserve the right to update or modify these Terms at any time, with or without notice.
-Changes will be posted on this page and are effective immediately upon posting. **Your continued use of the services constitutes acceptance of those changes.**
+NexArisDS reserves the right to modify these Terms at any time.
+Changes will be posted on this page and take effect immediately upon publication.

-**Your Responsibility:** Review these Terms periodically to stay informed of updates.
+**User Responsibility:** You are responsible for reviewing these Terms periodically.
+Continued use of our services constitutes your acceptance of any modifications.

 </details>